 Aerobic Bacteria Ensure Odour-free Operation

 Uneven distribution of oxygen and moisture allows anaerobic bacteria to take over.
-These microbes produce bad odors and do not allow the waste to break down quickly.
+These microbes produce bad odours and do not allow the waste to break down quickly.

-The superior oxygenation and moisture control provided by the Bio-drum provides the ideal environment for aerobic bacteria to odorlessly break down organic material.
-They quickly convert organic material into water and carbon dioxide, and leave behind simple salts which are ideal for uptake by plants.
+The superior oxygenation and moisture control provided by the Bio-drum provides the ideal environment for aerobic bacteria to break down organic material in an odourless manner.
+They quickly convert organic material into water and carbon dioxide and leave behind simple salts which are ideal for uptake by plants.

 THE EVAPORATING CHAMBER (Chamber 2)